Contents

 // (or null for an unknown id)

 This lets a reader resolve a posting through read without reaching past it into the raw Store.
-Unlike a statement, it isn't scoped to one account — it returns the whole transaction with every leg it touched.
+Unlike a statement, it isn’t scoped to one account.
+It returns the whole transaction with every leg it touched.

 read.saga(id) loads one payout saga by its id: its current state, the provider reference once submitted, the attempt count, and the reason it failed if it did.
+The row’s key is id; an operation that acts on one, like settlePayout, takes that same value as its sagaId.
 It returns null for an unknown payout id:

-const saga = await economy.read.saga("pay_4410");
+const saga = await economy.read.saga('pay_4410');

 // → { id, userId, state: "SUBMITTED", providerRef: "…", … }